Clubs & Activities

 The Duke of Edinburgh’s Award (DofE) has been a catalyst for young people to give it their all since 1956.
 It inspires and enables each student to embark on a journey, push personal boundaries and gain wonderful, life-shaping experiences along with a great sense of achievement.

 Fitzharrys School runs the Bronze programme in Year 9 and Silver in Year 10 for students who volunteer to do so.
 The Award is open to everyone – we are proud of our commitment to inclusion – there are no barriers to the Duke of Edinburgh programme.
 Bronze programme students attend meetings once a week from January to July to learn the skills necessary to complete the Expedition part of the Award.
 Students then work independently on the other sections which include learning a new skill, improving physical activity and volunteering in your local community or for a national charity.
-The highlight for many is the camping and expedition elements which we undertake in May at Youlbury and in July over the Ridgeway and Berkshire Downs.
+The highlight for many is the camping and expedition elements which we undertake in May in July.

 The Silver programme encourages students to be more independent, and meetings are held only once a month from September to April.
 However, in preparation for the 3-day expedition, which can be in exciting locations such as the Brecon Beacons, the Forest of Dean and the Peak District, we have additional weekend meetings, and develop walking and navigation skills; last year we had a memorable walk in deep snow – all part of the fun of DofE.